Gundersen Health System: End-of-life planning

 In 1991, leaders of Gundersen pioneered the development and testing of an improved model of end-of-life planning and decision making.
 It was unique in the fact that professional, trained staff assisted patients and community members on end-of-life planning.
 Today, some 96% of people who die in La Crosse have an advance directive or similar documentation, whereas nationally only 30% of adults have similar plans.

 Lessons learned from the project have been developed into a comprehensive curriculum that has become known as Gundersen Health System's Respecting Choices Organization & Community Advance Care Planning Course.
 Today, it uses an evidence-based model to communicate patient's wishes for care, treatment, or services before and at the end of life.
 Respecting Choices is internationally recognized and provides training and consultation to organizations and communities around the world.
 In 2014, it was announced the European Union was funding an $8.5 million study, which will take place over five years using Gundersen Health's "Respecting Choices" program as its model.
 Other nations including Australia, Singapore, Canada, and states across America have adopted similar programs.

 During the inaugural National Share the Experience Summit on September 7, 2016, Respecting Choices leaders announced the program's transition from Gundersen Health System to the Coalition to Transform Advanced Care (C-TAC) under a long-term agreement.
 Patients, partners, staffers and the public in general will continue to receive core Respecting Choices services under the partnership, as well as realizing additional benefits from other opportunities, C-TAC and Gundersen officials said.
 Almost all of Respecting Choices staffers and certain key leaders will move from offices on Gundersen's La Crosse campus to another location in the city, although staffers will be C-TAC employees.
 "The mission and the content will be moving, but the program will remain the same", says Bud Hammes, director of Medical Humanities and Respecting Choices at Gundersen Health System and one of the inventors of the advance-care planning program.

 Environmental efforts

 In 2014, Gundersen Health System became the first energy-independent hospital in the country.
 Through the Gundersen Envision program founded in 2008, the system has invested nearly $30 million in renewable energy projects including biogas, geothermal, landfill gas-to-energy, solar, wind, and more resulting in annual savings of nearly $2 million.
 Project partnerships in renewable energy efforts include Organic Valley, Dane County, La Crosse County and numerous farms across the Midwest.

 Locations

 Gundersen Health System has locations in 19 counties throughout western Wisconsin, northeastern Iowa and southeastern Minnesota.
 The network's sprawling flagship campus is located on the south side of La Crosse, Wisconsin.

-On June 1, 2022, Gundersen announced its intention to merge with Bellin Health Systems.
+On June 1, 2022, Gundersen announced its intention to merge with the Green Bay-based Bellin Health.
+Their merger was completed December 1, 2022.